deshay-clemons/deshay-clemons.github.io/essays/final-project-idea.md

   - Software Engineering
   - Meteor
 ---
-Rent a stall idea,
-Deal of the day something food related.
-Merch.

 1. Overview (including “The problem” and “The solution”)

-    News feed app that has current updates on news about the UH system.
-Also can post complaints.
+    News feed app that has current updates on news, sports, food hotspots, traffic that involves UH system.
+Also can post complaints/suggestions if needed.

 2. Mockup page ideas
   - Landing Page
   - Admin Page
   - Settings Page
-  - News Page
+  - News Page, Traffic updates included
   - Sports Calendar of Events
-  - Report Page
+  - Report/Suggestion Page
   - Map of Classes
   - Food Hotspots